-The Ivoirian passport currently ranks on the 83rd place according to the Guide passport index.
-It provides visa-free access to 57 countries.
-The Passport Ranking has dropped from 65th in 2008 to the current ranking.
-Ivoirian passport holders have visa-free access and visas on arrival to countries such as Indonesia, Philippines, Singapore, Ghana and Lebanon.
-Ivoirian citizens do however require a visa to enter 169 destinations in the world such as China, Japan, Russia, the United States and the entire European Union.
+The Ivoirian passport passport is currently ranked 87th place on the Guide Passport Index.
+It provides visa-free access to 55 destinations.
+Ivoirian passport holders have visa-free access and visas on arrival to countries such as Philippines, Singapore, Ghana and Lebanon.
+Ivoirian citizens do however require a visa to enter 174 destinations in the world such as China, Japan, Russia, the United States and the entire European Union.
 This high visa requirement results in a low mobility score.

 Côte d’Ivoire is a former French colony.
 Located in Western Africa it consists of 14 districts.
 It borders Burkina Faso, Guinea, Ghana, Liberia and Mali.
 The most important districts are Abidjan, Sassandra-Marahoué and Bas-Sassandra.
 The nation is the 28th largest country in Africa with a surface area of 322,463 square kilometers, making it one of the smaller sized countries of the continent.
 Its climate is divided into two climate zones: the tropical coast and the semiarid far north.
 Its geography is mostly flat with mountains in the northwest.